SoftBank plans Vision Fund job cuts after record net loss | Business

 "If we had been more selective and invested better we wouldn't have received this heavy blow," Son said.
 Listed investments that fell during the quarter included warehouse robotics firm AutoStore Holdings Ltd and artificial intelligence firm SenseTime Group Inc.

-SoftBank said it wrote down the value of unlisted assets across its two Vision Funds by 1.14 trillion yen ($8.45 billion).
-Analysts have said writedowns of those private assets were unlikely to reflect the extent of current market weakness.
+SoftBank wrote down the value of unlisted assets across its two Vision Funds by 1.14 trillion yen ($8.45 billion).
 Plunging initial public offering volumes and market scepticism towards money-losing startups have squeezed an important source of capital for SoftBank, which hopes to list chip designer Arm following the collapse of a sale to Nvidia.

-The group has used more than two-thirds of the capital in a 1 trillion yen buyback programme launched last November to support its shares, which are down 5% year-to-date, compared to a 2% drop in Tokyo's benchmark Nikkei 225.
+The group has used more than two-thirds of the capital in a 1 trillion yen buyback programme launched last November to support its shares, which have fallen by about half from highs in March last year.
 SoftBank on Monday announced an additional share repurchase programme worth up to 400 billion yen to run to August next year.
+Shares closed up 0.7%, before the earnings were released, in line with the benchmark Nikkei 225 index.

 The conglomerate is not the only investor heavily exposed to the high-growth stocks now shunned by investors.
 Hedge fund Tiger Global, which competes with "unicorn hunter" Son on deals, saw its flagship fund fall 50% in the first half of the year after it underestimated the impact of surging inflation on markets.